grt-pretender/advent-of-code/README.md

-# c-language
+# Advent of code 2021
-Solutions to some exercises from "The C Programming Language", Kernighan / Ritchie
+Solutions using ...